agenario/portfolio/README.md

 # **Portfolio**

 Welcome to my professional portfolio.
 Here you will find a curated collection of industrial automation and digitalization projects I’ve led or contributed to as a Senior Automation Engineer, Subject Matter Expert, and Project Engineer.
-With a strong electrical and control engineering foundation, my work spans multiple industries—including automotive, battery manufacturing, and high-tech production environments—across Europe and Latin America.
+With a strong electrical and control engineering foundation, my work spans multiple industries—including automotive, battery manufacturing, and high-tech production environments—across Latin America, North America, Europe, and Asia.

-🔧<span style="font-size: 1.5em;">**Overview**</span>
+🔧<span style="font-size: 2.0em;">**Overview**</span>

 This portfolio showcases real-world automation projects on which I have delivered full life cycle engineering—from concept and system architecture through FAT, commissioning, and integration into MES and Industry 4.0 ecosystems.
 I bring a hybrid profile of hands-on technical experience and cross-functional leadership, frequently serving as a bridge between OEMs, software teams, production, and stakeholders.

-<span style="font-size: 1.5em;">**Key Areas of Expertise:**</span>
+<span style="font-size: 2.0em;">**Key Areas of Expertise:**</span>

 <span style="font-size: 1.2em;">Industrial automation</span>